Located in subregion / area: Vallée de la Marne / Vallée de la Marne Ouest (formerly part of the Vallée de la Marne Rive Gauche)

 La Chapelle-Monthodon covers 1428 hectares and has 190 inhabitants (as of 2013) referred to as Odoniens and Odoniennes.

-La Chapelle-Monthodon is located in the Aisne department, unlike the main part of the Vallée de la Marne Rive Gauche, which is in Marne.
+La Chapelle-Monthodon is located in the Aisne department, on the border to the Marne department.

 The vineyards in La Chapelle-Monthodon are primarily located north and northeast of the village, on the right bank of the stream Ru du Rosset.
 These vineyards are located in mild south-facing slopes.
 In the west, they are continuous with the vineyards in Saint-Agnan.
 A smaller block of vineyards in the southeast of the village on a west-facing slopes that is formed by the stream Ru de Bannefroy.
 The vineyards are dominated by Pinot Meunier.